Blake-Haydon/United-Energy-EnergyEasy-API/README.md

-# United Energy EnergyEasy API (unofficial)
+# United Energy EnergyEasy API

-This is an unofficial API implementation to access personal electricity usage data from the [United Energy website](https://energyeasy.ue.com.au/).
+This is an API implementation to access personal electricity usage data from the [United Energy website](https://energyeasy.ue.com.au/).

 ## Potential Uses
 - Get data every data with a cron job